Talcum Powder Settlement & Compensation Information

 - Talc-based product manufacturers knew for decades that baby powder can cause women to develop ovarian cancer, yet failed to warn the public.

 - Also, women using talcum powder for personal hygiene maintenance are at higher risk for developing certain cancers.

 - Despite studies linking talc-based products and cancer, J&J hasn’t replaced talc with a safe, proven substitute like cornstarch.

 - Further, J&J is charged with concealing evidence about talcum powder use dangers from both consumers and the government.

 - J&J knowingly deleted, omitted or altered data going back to 1974 showing its products tested positive for asbestos.

 - In conclusion, refusing to add a warning label to talc-based products that might otherwise prevent women from contracting cancer amounts to gross negligence on the company’s behalf.

-Latest Talcum Powder Settlement Totals Over $100 Million
+Latest Talcum Powder Settlement Totals Nearly $5 Billion in Damages

 If either you or a loved one developed cancer after prolonged talcum powder use, you may have a case.
-To check your eligibility for a cash settlement from the manufacturer, click the button below now.
-Once you’ve completed your review and submitted your information, an attorney will call to discuss your claim.
+To check your eligibility for a cash settlement, click the button below now.
+Once you’ve completed your review and submitted your information, a lawyer will call to discuss your claim.